Stocks head for year-end record on Fed rate cut bets

 "Add supply worries and the move has turned parabolic.
 But the late-year, near-vertical surge, especially in silver, also raises the risk of higher volatility.
 Near-term, the risk is technical and positioning-led," Chanana said.

-Geopolitics was in focus on Monday after Trump met Zelenskiy in Florida for what the U.S. President described as positive talks, although no agreement on bringing peace to Ukraine has yet been reached.
+Geopolitics was in focus after Trump met Zelenskiy in Florida for what the U.S. president described as positive talks, although no agreement on bringing peace to Ukraine has yet been reached.

 China's military, meanwhile, moved army, naval, air force and artillery units around Taiwan on Monday for its "Justice Mission 2025" drills, as the island said it would defend its democracy.

-MSCI's broadest index of Asia-Pacific shares was 0.4% higher on Monday in a strong start to the final week of the year.
+MSCI's broadest index of Asia-Pacific shares was 0.3% higher in a firm start to the final week of the year.
 Most Asian markets have recorded double-digit gains for 2025 as markets bet on the prospects for AI and set aside concerns about the impact of trade tariffs.

 South Korea's Kospi rose 2.2% on Monday, on pace for its best year since 1999 after investors spread their AI bets beyond Wall Street in a trend that has also lifted Taiwanese equities 25% higher year-to-date.